Neal Dunn: Education

-Dunn wants to defund the Department of Education.
+Dunn supports defunding the Department of Education.

 Healthcare

 Dunn supports repealing the Affordable Care Act, which he says is "failing", saying "no one can afford" the premiums and deductibles.

-2020 presidential election certification

-In December 2020, Dunn was one of 126 Republican members of the House of Representatives to sign an amicus brief in support of Texas v.
-Pennsylvania, a lawsuit filed at the United States Supreme Court contesting the results of the 2020 presidential election, in which Joe Biden defeated incumbent Donald Trump.
-The Supreme Court declined to hear the case on the basis that Texas lacked standing under Article III of the Constitution to challenge the results of an election held by another state.
+2021 storming of the Capitol

-After the 2021 storming of the Capitol, Dunn condemned the rioters, but still voted to object to the certification of several states' electoral votes.
+After the 2021 storming of the U.S. Capitol, Dunn condemned the rioters, but still voted to object to the certification of several states' electoral votes.

+Israel

+Dunn voted to provide Israel with support following 2023 Hamas attack on Israel.

+Veterans

+Dunn voted against the Honoring our PACT Act of 2022 which expanded VA benefits to veterans exposed to toxic chemicals during their military service.

 Personal life

 Dunn and his wife, Leah, have three sons and three grandsons.
 On April 9, 2020, Dunn's office announced that he tested positive for COVID-19.